ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

   - Chronological:
     - Displays data on the screen in the order it is captured.
   - Filtered:
-    - If the results are identical, they will not be displayed on the screen.
-The data includes (ID, Function, Address, Quantity/Value).
+    - If the results are identical, i.e. they reappear more than once on the screen, subsequent identical results will not be shown, the data includes (ID, Function, Address, Quantity/Value).

 - Simulate Modbus Slave:
   - Activates an internal Modbus slave simulator.
 This simulator responds to any ID or an ID specified by you (when non-zero), Function, or Address with a register value of zero.
 It is particularly useful for testing on the master device alone.